Yashmm/Sarah/README.md

    </table>
    <hr>
    <h4> Intership and experience </h4>
-   <p> I am currently looking for intership in my department but I have done a lot of web pages for some companies so far from home. </p> <blockqoute>
+   <p> I am currently looking for intership in my department but I have done few of web pages for some companies so far from home. </p> <blockqoute>
    I worked in <a href="http://www.cinemacity.ba"> Cinema City </a> and volontired for Crveni Križ Sarajevo.

    <h4>Contact me on:</h4>